SlugEnt/Redis.Stream/README.md

 Disadvantages:
 * You have to store off the last message read, it is not automatically stored in Redis and thus does not survive application restarts*
+* Multiple instances of the same application reading from the stream will each get every messages, thus it is up to the applications to figure out how to handle this situation.

+Simple consumers have no message acknowledgement.
+As soon as Redis has handed the message over to you, it is considered delivered and processed.
+It is up to the application to keep track of the last message successfully processed and to move thru the messages in the stream.

 ### Consumer Group Streams